philo-shoby/Philo-Shoby/README.md

 - 🌱 I’m currently working as a Full Stack developer.

-- 👯 I’m looking to collaborate on PWA using technologies such as Angular, React, integrated with cloud.
+- 👯 I’m looking to collaborate on PWA using technologies such as Angular, React, Java,  integrated with cloud.

 - 📫 How to reach me: shoby.philo@gmail.com | https://www.linkedin.com/in/philo-shoby